-Today I’m excited to introduce you to the next of our new blog contributor team, Melissa of Made by Melli.
-She is here sharing a tutorial for this fun DIY Cat Costume!
-It would be a fantastic last minute Halloween costume!
+Today I have a fun tutorial for this simple and easy DIY Cat Costume!
+It would be a fantastic last-minute Halloween costume!
+This costume is no-sew and features a very simple tutu pattern.
 If you like this project you may also like this Ariel Costume Tutorial.

 Hello!
 I’m Melissa and I blog over at Made by Melli, where I love sharing DIY sewing & craft projects, tutorials, and reviews.
 I’m really excited to share this quick & easy (last minute!)
 Halloween Cat costume tutorial with you.